Union Carbide Productions: History

 At the end of 1986 the band recorded three songs at Music-a-Matic Studio in Gothenburg: "Financial Declaration", "Summer Holiday Camp" and "So Long".
 Since they had no record deal, the band paid for the sessions themselves.
 They sent a demotape to Carl Abrahamsson, the then editor of underground fanzine Lollipop, who liked the band so much that he got Financial Declaration distributed on a flexi-disc that was sold along with the fanzine.

-In the spring of 1987, the band managed to get a record deal with the small label Radium 226.5, which released their first album, In The Air Tonight.
+In the spring of 1987, the band signed a record deal with the independent label Radium 226.5.
+The same year they released their first album, In The Air Tonight.
 One of the people running the company, Carl Michael von Hausswolff claims that "At that time nobody else was doing what they were into, and having a reputation as spoiled rich kids with outrageous behavior didn't exactly help them make friends with the media or the music biz.
 A lot was exaggerated, but not all."

 Later the same year, they played at the Swedish festival Hultsfredsfestivalen.
-In 1988, UCP continued touring in Sweden and also did some gigs abroad.
-One of the more notable venues being CBGB's in New York where they were the opening act for another band.

-Before going to USA, Per Helm (bass) was replaced by Adam Wladis—a former bandmate of Henrik Rylander.
+In 1988, UCP continued touring in Sweden and also played some gigs abroad.
+One of the more notable venues was CBGB's in New York where they were the opening act for another band.
+Before going to USA, Per Helm (bass) was replaced by Adam Wladis—a former bandmate of Henrik Rylander's.
 During the tour, UCP continued to build on their reputation as a crazy live act.

-Before recording their next record, Financially Dissatisfied, Philosophically Trying, Adam Wladis quit and was replaced by returning member Per Helm.
+Before recording their next album, Financially Dissatisfied, Philosophically Trying, Adam Wladis quit and was replaced by earlier band member Per Helm.

-During the years, the band changed its members a lot, but in 1989 they settled and appeared in their final incarnation, consisting of: Ebbot Lundberg, Patrik Caganis, Henrik Rylander, Jan Skoglund, Ian Person and occasionally Christian Martinius on saxophone.
+During those years, the band line-up changed a lot.
+In 1989 they settled and appeared in their final incarnation, consisting of: Ebbot Lundberg, Patrik Caganis, Henrik Rylander, Jan Skoglund, Ian Person and occasionally Christian Martinius on saxophone.